About the award

 To a full-time undergraduate student in good standing who has demonstrated excellence in court reporting or writing on legal or justice issues.
 Estimated at $1,000.

-After graduating from journalism, Loretta Yaskiel went on to study and practise law.
+Loretta Yaskiel already had a law degree when she began her journalism studies at Ryerson.
+After she graduated from Ryerson in 1998, she returned to the practice of law.
 In 2008, she returned to establish a scholarship in each of the bachelor and master of journalism programs.
 It is tragic that she did not live to present the first awards.
 Yaskiel died suddenly on March 8, 2009.
 Friends and family have chosen to honour her memory by endowing this award so that it will continue to support students in years to come.

 - Applicant must be a full-time student enrolled in the second to fourth years of the BJ program;